Land & Natural Resources

 The Global Soil Week

 The Global Soil Week (GSW) offers a platform for interactive exchange and dialogue, linking the global agenda of sustainable development to local implementation.
-Stakeholders from Government, civil society, science and business are encouraged to share their experiences and expertise and to develop policies and practices to sustainably manage soils and responsibly govern land.
+Stakeholders from government, civil society, science and business are encouraged to share their experiences and expertise and develop policies and practices to sustainably manage soils and responsibly govern land.